mindblowingcode/JAME/README.md

 Download and install Maven and Ant.
 Make sure mvn and ant commands are in your system path.
 Define a M2_HOME environment variable equals to the Maven path.
 Checkout or download the source code from https://github.com/medeghini/JAME.
-Open a terminal and execute command "ant" in project folder.
+Open a terminal and execute command "ant" in project's root folder.